mmphego/mmphego.github.io/_posts/2026-03-21-Did-I-Just-Accidentally-Build-a-Memory-Management-System-for-Claude-Code.md

 ### Policy-Driven Hierarchical Memory

 A tutorial room blackboard works because five students share one problem at one time.
-Scale that to a customer-facing agent serving millions of independent user threads simultaneously.
+Now scale that to a customer-facing agent serving millions of independent user threads simultaneously.
 Every user's context is isolated.
-High contention on a shared store becomes a bottleneck.
+High contention on a shared store becomes a bottleneck. *(The blackboard runs out of chalk, and now everyone is yelling.)*

 A Gemini deep research piece, [*Policy-Driven Hierarchical Memory Systems for Distributed Agentic Platforms*](https://gemini.google.com/share/feb45df9fd91?hl=en_GB), covers the production architecture in detail: